Cubulation of Bruhat graphs: Construction of cubulations in type A2

-We conclude by giving a constructive proof of Theorem~\ref{thm:A2tilde}.
-In Section~\ref{sec:reduction}, we show that if $(W,S)$ is of type $\tilde{A}_2$, it suffices to consider one infinite family $\{ y_m \}_{m \in \N}$ of elements of $W$, together with certain standard parabolic Coxeter elements of length $\leq 3$, which are already addressed by Lemma \ref{lem:boolean}.
+We conclude by giving a constructive proof of Theorem~\ref{thm:A2tilde}, which concerns $(W,S)$ of type $\tilde{A}_2$.
+In Section~\ref{sec:reduction}, we show that it suffices to consider one infinite family $\{ y_m \}_{m \in \N}$ of elements of~$W$, together with certain standard parabolic Coxeter elements, which are already addressed by Lemma \ref{lem:boolean}.
 We construct a cubulation of each graph $[1,y_m]_\cB$ in Section~\ref{sec:infiniteA2tilde}.